Prince Philip, 1st Duke of Edinburgh

 Other honours have come to Philip, including being appointed - Lord High Admiral of the United Kingdom on his 90th Birthday (10th June 2011); an Additional Member of the Order of New Zealand (ONZ) on 29th June 2012 in the Diamond Jubilee Honours - an Extraordinary Commander of the Order of Canada (CC) on 23rd April 2013.

 Philip was appointed a Knight of the Order of Australia (AK) on 7th January 2015 (Australia Day Honours) by The Queen, as Queen of Australia upon the recommendation of The Hon.
 Tony Abbott (b.1957), the Prime Minister of Australia.
 However, the award caused considerable controversy because Abbott was extremely unpopular and his personal recommendation was met with scorn from many among the Australian public who questioned the Prince's contributions to Australia and pointed out that as a member of the British Royal Family, he was a symbol of another country and nothing more than a "foreigner".
 Abbott (a staunch Monarchist) had restored Knights and Dames to Australia’s honours system in early 2014, nearly 30 years after they were abolished in 1986.
 Ultimately the appointment precipitated a leadership crisis, which Abbott lost and on 15th September 2015, he was replaced as Prime Minister by The Hon.
 Malcolm Turnbull (b.1954), who as a Republican requested that The Queen cease to create Knights and Dames within the Australian honours system stating that they were "no longer appropriate" although existing holders of the honour would not be affected.
-Philip is (as of June 2019) one of the last 4 remaining Knights of the Order of Australia.
+At the time of his death in April 2021, Philip was one of the last 4 remaining Knights of the Order of Australia.